acschmit/cryptography.Net/README.md

 #Compiling
 This project can be compiled in Xamarin or Visual Studio 2012.
 To run the Unit Tests in Visual Studio 2012 you must install the **NUnit Test Adapter** in the **Tools / Extensions and Updates** menu.
 The Unit Test should already work in Xamarin.

+Either download the zip file or clone the repository to obtain the full project source.
+After you compile the source you can find the following files in Cryptography/bin/Release which you can copy into your project:

+* BouncyCastle.Crypto.dll
+* Cryptography.dll